 New Shelter Opens!

 WOW!
 We are super excited to see this $16.7 million project come to life.
 The new shelter, which partially opens today, replaces the old shelter that was donated to the county in 1975.
-The old shelter was 6,646 square feet and the new shelter will be 25,760 square feet once fully completed in the Spring of 2022.
+The old shelter was 6,646 square feet and the new shelter will be 25,760 square feet once fully completed in the Summer of 2022.

 The Prince William SPCA Board of Directors visited the animal shelter for a tour in December 2021.
 We were blown away by the building, which was only partially opened to the public.